PanosXY/file-client-task/README.md

 Once the download has been completed, the client stores the files with the least index of the given character to a zip file.

 ### Usage:
--char string
+- char string
-  	The files' matching character (default "A")
+-- The files' matching character (default "A")
--debug
+- debug
-  	Logger's debug flag (default true)
+-- Logger's debug flag (default true)
--download-path string
+- download-path string
-  	The path that the files going to be stored (default "./") -max-concurrent-downloads uint
+-- The path that the files going to be stored (default "./")
+- max-concurrent-downloads uint
-  	The number of maximum concurrent downloads (default 4) -url string
+-- The number of maximum concurrent downloads (default 4)
+- url string
-  	The requested file server's url (default "http://localhost:8080/")
+-- The requested file server's url (default "http://localhost:8080/")